this-is-seed/Kappa/README.md

-# Mark RCNN Repo Setup
+# Mask RCNN Repo Setup

 Install [Anaconda](https://docs.anaconda.com/anaconda/install/) for your OS from the different versions available